My Common Writing Themes

-I often end a chapter by having my characters go to sleep and begin the next chapter with them waking up.
+I often end a chapter with my characters falling asleep and begin the next chapter with them waking up.
 This plot separation device makes perfect sense because falling asleep is like hitting the reset button.
-Every morning, I wake up with a fresh perspective.
-Last night's problems “feel” less important.
-This intuitive change is a natural stopping point for readers because they can safely put down the book knowing nothing will happen during the night.
+In my mind, this works because I experience this every morning.
+Last night’s problems feel less important.
+This intuitive change is a natural stopping point for readers because they can safely put down the book, knowing nothing will happen during the night.

 I like secret government operations.
-What goes on at Area 51?
-Any secret government story could be true, and it is nearly impossible to perform a fact check because those subjects are classified.
-As a writer, this is an exciting space to explore.
-Any somewhat realistic secret government plot “could be true.”
-It is fun to write on the edge of reality.
-It is also a little frightening.
-What would happen if I wrote a true fictional story?
+What truly goes on at Area 51?
+The people who know are certainly not talking.
+This is an excellent hook because any secret government story could be true, and it is nearly impossible to fact-check because those subjects are classified.
+As a writer, this is an exciting space to explore, but a little frightening.
+What would happen if I wrote an actual fictional story?
+This makes me wonder about conspiracy or UFO authors.

-I like having solid female characters.
-It angers me to encounter stories/movies with mistreated, objectified, or weak female characters.
-Such stories do not read/view realistic because every woman I meet in real life does not behave like the flawed female characters I or watch.
-With this in mind, I keep my female characters realistic and a large part of the plot.
+I like solid female characters, and it angers me when I encounter stories/movies with mistreated, objectified, or weak females.
+Such stories do not read/view realistically because every woman I meet in real life does not behave like the characters in these flawed works.

 Alcohol is one of my favorite character weaknesses.
 In my own life, I have experienced being drunk and the resulting hangover.
-I have met many severe alcoholics, people who get raging drunk, people who are in complete denial of their drinking problem, and observed the destructive aftermath.
+Plus, I have met severe alcoholics, people who get raging drunk, people who are in complete denial of their drinking problem, and observed the destructive aftermath.
+Thus, this flaw reads well to me, and I think readers will also relate.

-Why are there so few massage scenes in movies or books?
-I enjoy both giving and receiving this intimate activity.
-I dislike reading/viewing stories where the character jumps from hello into a lusty scene.
-In real life, people have apprehension and awaked moments in their relationships.
-A nice massage bridges the trust gap.
-This transition is accomplished in a friendly yet personal way.
+Why are there so few massage scenes in movies/books?
+It seems so easy.
+Instead, unrealistic books/movies immediately transition from a pleasant hello to a lusty scene.
+In real life, people have apprehension and awkward moments.
+A lovely massage bridges the trust gap in a friendly yet personal way.
 Also, spicy massage scenes are fun to create.
+And really.
+How easy is it to go from an “innocent neck rub” to a hug?

 My stories are always linear.
-I dislike multiple storylines, hard-to-follow interaction, out-of-order action, unexplained events, side tangents, crazy surprises, or unexplained activities.
+I dislike multiple storylines, hard-to-follow interaction, out-of-order action, unexplained events, big side tangents, crazy surprises, and unexplained activities.
 Books should be enjoyable and not a challenge.
-“A horse ran past James.”
+“Three weeks earlier.”
 What the heck?
-Where did the horse come from?
-We were talking about linear stories!
+How did we get here?
 Outlines, plot development, and editing are complex enough without jumping around.
 And a confused reader will always leave a critical review.

 When I write, I concentrate the most on writing (grammar) errors rather than plot or character development.
-This is because I have known my English skills are not the best, and I work hard to uncover flaws.
-However, this focus on the technical aspects of writing leads to problems.
-For example, if a sentence is not easily correctable from a technical standpoint, I delete it.
-As a result, many details are missing from my descriptions, and my writing is action-focused.
+This is because I know my English skills are not the best, and require extensive work to uncover flaws.
+However, this focus on technical aspects creates problems.
+I miss big-picture issues, and my scene/character descriptions are often lacking.
+I end up spending lots of time in the editing process searching for these flaws.

 I dislike leaving my characters in a happy state.
+IE, they cannot have a “happy year.”
 Without conflict, drama, or challenge, there is no plot.
 As a result, something bad always happens after the character’s life returns to normal.
-This pattern is probably too clear, and I need to stop using it.
+This pattern is probably too clear, and I need to use it less often.

 What can we conclude from all my common themes?
 I have obvious patterns, which are probably the result of my logical nature.
 This conclusion is not all bad.
-My analytical nature also provides the ability to write about them.
+My analytical nature also enables me to write about them.

 PS, my computer is back up and happy.
 More on this mind-bending experience in a later blog.